Low Mississippi River levels expose sunken WWII ship - NewsBreak

 ST. LOUIS ( KTVI ) – Low water levels on the Mississippi River have exposed the USS Inaugural near downtown St. Louis.

 The USS Inaugural, a World War II minesweeper, used to be a National Historic Landmark and was open for tours.
 The ship was once moored in St. Louis, but it broke free in 1993 as the river reached its historic crest of 49.58 feet.
-The river was at 3.85 feet and falling when the ship was spotted Tuesday.‘I can’t imagine he was anything more than curious:’ Springfield Cardinals player bit by bear
+The river was at 3.85 feet and falling when the ship was spotted Tuesday.

 The ship drifted downstream before eventually turning on its side and sinking.